 Posted on

-Ruby, The King of Gems
+Ruby, King of Gems

 Color – Color is the most significant factor affecting a ruby’s value: Fine gems are a pure, vibrant red to slightly purplish red.